 The ability to speak another language and to communicate with those from other cultures is an ever-growing expectation in a world in which geographical distances are reduced by technology and media, and Epsom College prides itself on reflecting its international outlook in the teaching of Modern Languages.
-In the employment market, a second or even third language, and the associated increase in cultural awareness, are often the factors which make an applicant stand out.
+In the employment • market, a second or even third language, and the associated increase in cultural awareness, are often the factors which make an applicant stand out.
 Therefore, combined courses with a language are increasingly popular and have become more common at universities in recent years.
-A degree in Modern language combined with other subjects can lead to a wide spectrum of careers, for example in Law (especially Commercial Law), International Banking or Finance, Accountancy, Business, Exports, • the Foreign Office, the Armed Services etc., indeed any walk of life which has an international dimension.
-Applicants for such jobs are often asked to give details of any foreign languages they speak and their degree of expertise in them and, in some cases, it might well be a prerequisite for an interview.
+A degree in Modern language combined with other subjects can lead to a wide spectrum of careers, for example in Law (especially Commercial Law), International Banking or Finance, Accountancy, Business, Exports, the Foreign Office, the Armed Services etc., indeed any walk of life which has an international dimension.
+Applicants for such jobs are often asked to give details of any foreign languages they speak and their degree of expertise in them and, in some cases, it might • well be a prerequisite for an interview.
 Our mission is to teach languages as a life-long skill, which will be a practical help to all, and an academic inspiration.

-Studying real-life cultures and the writings they COURSE CONTENT inspire provides a unique understanding of their All courses will develop comprehension and production society, our own and the one of French or Spanish skills, as well as increase cultural awareness.
-The main speaking countries, its past, present and possible content of each course is set out as follows: future evolution.
+Studying real-life cultures and the writings they inspire provides a unique understanding of their society, our own and the one of French or Spanish speaking countries, its past, present and possible future evolution.

-The topics require students to develop and express their opinions on a varied range of topics pertaining • to the fields of Politics, History, Ethics, the Arts (literature, media and music).
+The topics require students to develop and express their opinions on a varied range of topics pertaining to the fields of Politics, History, Ethics, the Arts (literature, media and music).